Skip to Content, Navigation, or Footer.

 “It's just such an unnecessary show of force,” says Robert Rush, Kinsler’s lawyer.

 Kinsler was given medical attention at the scene.
-Rush said medical officials were concerned because the placement of the stun gun prongs in Kinsler’s body was close to muscle and veins.
+Rush said medical officials were concerned because the placement of the stun gun prongs in Kinsler’s body were close to muscle and veins.

-According to records from the Alachua County Sheriff’s Office, 2024 has seen 51 stun gun deployments — an average of about one a week.
+According to records from the Alachua County Sheriff’s Office, 2024 has seen 51 stun gun deployments — an average of about once a week.

 “I’m afraid that there’s a lot of other people who may be a victim of tasers that we never hear about,” Rush said.
 “What does that communicate to every young person?
 Be afraid of the police?”

 David Clay Washington is a civil rights attorney based in Los Angeles.
 He attended UF for undergrad and the University of Pennsylvania for law school.
-In looking at the body cam footage and arrest report, he said the officer used excessive force when stunning Kinsler.
+In looking at the body cam footage and arrest report, he said the officer used excessive force during the encounter with Kinsler.

 “There is no indicia in this police report anywhere that this kid was a serious risk of both bodily injury or death to anyone,” Washington said.